Dimers and Circle patterns: Biperiodic bipartite graphs and circle patterns

 \begin{lemma} The realization $\phi_1$ defined above is a T-graph embedding. \end{lemma}

 \begin{proof} The proof starts along the lines of Theorem $4.6$ of \cite{Kenyon2004}, which deals with the finite case.
 The $\phi_1$-image of each black face is a line segment.
-For a generic direction $u$, consider the inner products $\psi(v) := \phi_1(v)\cdot u$ as $v$ runs over vertices of $\tilde\G^*$; we claim that this function $\psi$ satisfies a maximum principle: it has no local maxima or minima.
-This fact follows from the Kasteleyn matrix orientation: If a face $v$ of $\tilde\G$ has vertices $w_1,b_1,\dots,w_k,b_k$ in counterclockwise order, we denote the neighboring faces as $v_1,v_2, \dots, v_{2k}$.
+For a generic direction~$\tau$, consider the inner products $\psi(f) := \phi_1(f)\cdot\tau$ as $f$ runs over vertices of $\tilde\G^*$; we claim that this function $\psi$ satisfies a maximum principle: it has no local maxima or minima.
+This fact follows from the Kasteleyn matrix orientation: If a face $f$ of $\tilde\G$ has vertices $w_1,b_1,\dots,w_k,b_k$ in counterclockwise order, we denote the neighboring faces as $f_1,f_2, \dots, f_{2k}$.
 Then the ratios

 (with cyclic indices) cannot be all positive, by the Kasteleyn condition.
-Thus not all black faces of $\tilde \G^*$ adjacent to $v$ have $\phi_1$-image with an endpoint at $v$: at least one has $v$ in its interior and thus there is a neighbor of $v$ with larger value of $\psi$ and a neighbor with smaller value of $\psi$.
+Thus not all black faces of $\tilde \G^*$ adjacent to $f$ have $\phi_1$-image with an endpoint at $\phi_1(f)$: at least one has $\phi_1(f)$ in its interior and thus there is a neighbor of $f$ with larger value of $\psi$ and a neighbor with smaller value of $\psi$.

 It follows from Remark~\ref{rem:phiperiodic} and Proposition \ref{logslope} that $\phi_1$ is a locally finite realization, in the sense that any compact set contains only finitely many points of the form $\phi_1$.
-Indeed, in the real node case, $2\phi_1=\phi+\hat\phi$ is periodic of nonzero period while in the interior simple zero case, it is the sum of the periodic realization $\phi$ of nonzero period and of the realization $\hat \phi$ which is bounded by Lemma~\ref{bound_simple}.
+Indeed, in the real node case, $2\phi_1=\phi+\hat\phi$ has a periodic image of nonzero period while in the interior simple zero case, it is the sum of the periodic realization $\phi$ of nonzero period and of the realization $\hat \phi$ which is bounded by Lemma~\ref{bound_simple}.